IgorBuchelnikov/ObservableComputations/README.md

-## Overlapping changes processing
+## Overlapped changes processing
-When the handler of PropetyChanged or CollectionChanged event of computation is being executed that computation is in the process of some change of source and is in an inconsistent state (has *IsConsistent* == false).
-All the changes of sources made at that time (overlapping changes) will be deferred until the computation completes the processing of the original change of the source.
+When the handler of PropetyChanged or CollectionChanged event of computation is being executed, that computation is processing some change of source and is in an inconsistent state (has *IsConsistent* == false).
+All changes of sources made at that time (overlapping changes) will be deferred until the computation completes the processing of the original source change.
 Consider the following code:

 ```csharp